JonnyHaystack/i3-resurrect/README.md

 ### Configuration

 The config file should be located at `~/.config/i3-resurrect/config.json`.
-You will have to create it yourself if you want to use it.
+A default config file will be created when you first run i3-resurrect.

-In the case of a window where the process cmdline is not the same as the command you must run to launch that program, you can add an explicit window class to command mapping in the config file.
+In the case of a window where the process `cmdline` is not the same as the command you must run to launch that program, you can add an explicit window class to command mapping in the config file.

 For example, gnome-terminal's process is gnome-terminal-server, but we need to launch it with the